leakyrelu/caarlos0.github.com/_posts/2017-03-03-distributed-locks-redis.md

 practice);
 - Might not work in some cases, like services deployed to AWS BeanStalk (which allows you to open one port per service, so the nodes weren't able to sync);
-- Some ugly security group rules to allow the connection between machines in the port range that Hazelcast uses;
+- Some ugly AWS Security Group rules to allow the connection between machines in the port range that Hazelcast uses;
-- Lot's of plumbing code to make sure it all work;
-- Still sometimes it didn't and we didn't know exactly why.
+- If Hazelcast nodes failed to sync with each other, the distributed lock would not be distributed anymore, causing possible duplicates.

 So, we decided to move on and reimplement our distributed locking API.